derekburgess/jaws/IMPLEMENTATION_PLAN.md

 3. Define the Benchmark 0 artifact schemas before running the benchmark. **Complete:** version 1.0.0 schemas, validator, and noncanonical fixture are documented in [`benchmarks/README.md`](benchmarks/README.md).
-4. Run correctness and synthetic quality tiers at `0b68a8c` with full rankings retained.
+4. Run correctness and synthetic quality tiers at `0b68a8c` with full rankings retained. **Complete:** the canonical bundle retains all eight controlled rankings and the correctness run passed 42 cases in the collector environment.
-5. Add optional real-PCAP results if the documented sample is locally available; otherwise retain an explicit skip.
+5. Add optional real-PCAP results if the documented sample is locally available; otherwise retain an explicit skip. **Complete:** all three documented PCAP scenarios are explicit `dataset_unavailable` skips.
-6. Commit the complete Benchmark 0 bundle and update the milestone status/evidence here.
+6. Commit the complete Benchmark 0 bundle and update the milestone status/evidence here. **Complete:** the canonical bundle is [`benchmarks/baseline-0/`](benchmarks/baseline-0/).

-No detector refactoring should begin before those artifacts exist.
+The canonical ranking freeze now exists.
+The remaining Milestone 0 compatibility inventories—CLI JSON envelopes and the current Neo4j graph schema—must be recorded before detector refactoring begins.

 ## Change log

+### 2026-08-03 — Canonical Benchmark 0 freeze

+- Added a canonical collector that requires a clean working tree, resolves full subject and collector commit SHAs, verifies detector files against the subject, and verifies collector source against its named commit.
+- Froze detector subject `0b68a8c1ed615c96355989702126de623c78a714` using
+  collector `7cc27297a68512fcae825a1182ca06dd2ff0d892`.
+- Retained complete rankings for all eight controlled scenarios across endpoint and host-outbound surfaces.
+All five detection scenarios satisfy Recall@3; the three benign counterexamples remain the named failures `BF0-KF-001` through `BF0-KF-003`.
+- Recorded all three documented real-PCAP scenarios as `dataset_unavailable` skips;
+  they are not counted as passes.
+- Recorded Python 3.12.13, all resolved package versions, platform/hardware state, Dockerfile digests and base images, model/service availability, commands, logs, timings, parameters, evidence identities, and complete checksums.
+- Verified 42 correctness cases at the committed collector revision and 44 after adding canonical-bundle regression guards, plus canonical/noncanonical bundle validation and analytical equality with the contract fixture after excluding runtime-only fields.
+- Preserved the subject revision's starting inventory of 20 correctness functions and three quality functions.
+No detector, feature, score, threshold, label, or ordering code changed.

 ### 2026-08-03 — Benchmark 0 measurement contract